rachidlaad/Uxarion-CLI/README.md

 - If 4myPown CLI helps your security workflow, star the repo so more researchers and defenders can discover this AI pentesting copilot.

 Stay safe and stay ethical.

+## License

+4myPown CLI is licensed under the Apache License 2.0.
+See [LICENSE](./LICENSE).

+### Trademarks

+“4myPown”, the logo, and related names are trademarks of Laadraoui; trademark rights are not granted by the Apache License 2.0.